galex/galex.github.io/_drafts/how-to-solve-process-death-issues.md

 ### ViewModels

 ViewModels are a bit different from the previous examples.
-They don't have a built-in mechanism for saving and restoring their state, but they receive an object called `SavedStateHandle` that can be used to save and restore state.
+They have a built-in mechanism for saving and restoring their state but not by using functions.

+ViewModels can receive an object of type `SavedStateHandle` that can be used to save and restore state:

 ```kotlin
 class NameViewModel(private val savedStateHandle: SavedStateHandle) : ViewModel() {